miletovaa/metabolomics_lab_sop/README.md

     Open the sidebar, navigate to `Python > Environment Managers > Conda > Named`.
 Click the pencil icon next to the environment name to open the environment management interface.

     ![conda packages](img/conda-packages.png)

 2. **Rewrite the environment**:
     After making changes to the environment, it is crucial to update the `env/environment.yml` file to reflect these changes.
 This ensures that anyone cloning the repository in the future can recreate the exact environment needed for the project.

-    Open the `environment.yml` file and click `Write Requirements File` at the status bar in the bottom of the window.
-This will overwrite the existing file with the current state of the environment.
+    Open the `environment.yml` file and click `Export` button at the bottom of the environments list in Anaconda Navigator.
+Save the exported file as `environment.yml`, overwriting the existing file with the current state of the environment.
-    > **Note**: ensure that the path to the `environment.yml` file is correct in the command settings, it should point to `env/environment.yml`

 ## 3. Saving your changes